NMAMII/Rule-based-AI-Pong/README.md

-# Pong Game vs rule-based AI
+# Pong Game with rule-based AI

 ## Description
 Pong Game is a classic arcade-style game implemented in Python using the Turtle graphics library.
 The game features two paddles (one controlled by the player and the other by AI), a bouncing ball, and a scoring system.
 Players have three lives represented by hearts, which are displayed at the top right corner of the screen.
 If the player loses all hearts, a game over message is displayed, accompanied by sound effects.